 BS in a science or engineering field or equivalent years of experience

-7-15 years' minimum experience in commissioning and qualification in a regulated industry
+3+ years' experience in commissioning and qualification in a regulated industry

 Ideally, you'll already have experience in 1 or more of the following: facilities and equipment startup, walk downs & troubleshooting, utilities (WFI, RO, HVAC) upstream, downstream, purification, recovery, building automation or other pharmaceutical manufacturing processes

 Able to travel domestically and internationally if required